Teyras/MT/text/chapters/110_analysis.md

 as follows:

 - CPU: 2* Intel(R) Xeon(R) CPU E5-2630 v4 @ 2.20GHz (A total of 20 physical CPUs
-  with hyperthreading) in a NUMA setup
+  with HyperThreading) in a NUMA setup
 - Memory: 256GB DDR4 (8 DIMMs by 32GB) \@2400Mhz

 The server runs CentOS 7 with Linux 3.10.0 kernel.
 CentOS is a freely available